edwardchalstrey1/fragmented_genome_with_snps/README.md

 Genetic algorithms require a fitness method, in order to tell how close each solution comes to solving the given problem.
 With a permutation problem, the fitness method should score the permutation based on how correct the ordering of elements is.
 I have tested several different fitness methods.
 Each of these makes a slightly different assumption about the SNP distributions of the genome.

+I have tested different fitness methods.
+The first I call the count/ratio method after the methods it uses in the separate (from GATOC) [FitnessScore](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/lib/fitness_score.rb) class.

+Older version of project: https://github.com/edwardchalstrey1/fragmented_genome_with_snps/tree/0a1ec286382c96732cab4ede75d3275592886f40

-TODO: links to fitness method summaries
+TODO: finish fitness method summaries

 How my genetic algorithm works
 ----------